New Formalism: Legacy

-Later in that same essay, however, Stallings described listening to African-American poet Erica Dawson, "who has something like rock star status in the formal world", as Dawson described how, "A decade ago she was told at a recitation contest that 'form was dead' but now she has served as judge at that same contest.
+Later in that same essay, however, Stallings described listening to African-American poet Erica Dawson, "who has something like rock star status in the formal world", as Dawson described how "A decade ago she was told at a recitation contest that 'form was dead' but now she has served as judge at that same contest.
 She exuded confidence and vindication, taking on the canon in her own terms."

+In a 2022 interview with St. Austin Review co-editor Joseph Pearce, Polish journalist Anna Szyda from the literary magazine Magna Polonia explained that the nihilism of modern American poetry is widely noticed and commented upon in the Third Polish Republic as reflecting "the deleterious influence of the contemporary civilisation on the American soul."
+In response, StAR co-editor Joseph Pearce described "the neo-formalist revival" inspired by the late Richard Wilbur and how it has been reflected in recent verse by the Catholic poets whom he and Robert Asch publish in StAR.
+Pearce said that the Catholic faith and optimism of the younger generation of Catholic poets made him feel hope for the future.

 In a 2016 interview with John Cusatis, Dana Gioia explained, "Literary movements are always temporary.
 They last a decade or so, and then they die or merge into the mainstream.
 The best New Formalist poets gradually became mainstream figures.
 There was no climax to the so-called Poetry Wars, only slow assimilation and change.
 Free and formal verse gradually ceased to be considered polar opposites.
 Form became one of the available styles of contemporary practice.
 Today one finds poems in rhyme and meter in most literary magazines.
 New Formalism became so successful that it no longer needed to exist."